-What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- Countries with serious violations of democratic rights and human rights are excluded on the basis of Freedom House's assessment. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?

-How do the sustainable investments that the financial product partially intends to make not cause significant harm to any environmental or social sustainable investment objective?
+How did the sustainable investments that the financial product partially made not cause significant harm to any environmental or social sustainable investment objective?